 Another thing to think about is what I was thinking about to make this particular landscape special, for other people, what were my motives in taking the pictures.

 Now from my unspectacular landscape lets go to look at a rather more spectacular landscape.

 Figure 8 (220.127.116.11) Wheatfield with crows by Vincent, Digital image

 Using a different sense of the word landscape this one is rather special It is the culmination of Vincent’s life work, a painting he painted within weeks of his death that people read into with regard to Vincent’s State of mind.
 People have travelled the world to look at this landscape in Amsterdam, however if they went instead to Auvers Sur Oise they would discover that Vincent’s inspiration was less spectacular that my own photographs of the playground.

-The way forward is to imbibe my impressions of the landscape in an expressionistic i style n the hope that everyone will slow themselves down enough to slowly examine the piece of land cape that I have declared special.
+The way forward is to imbibe my impressions of the landscape in an expressionistic i style in the hope that everyone will slow themselves down enough to slowly examine the piece of landscape that I have declared special.

 I set about this task manfully using Photo shop to isolate and rotate the things I found interesting and produced these;

 Figure 9 (18.104.22.168) Monochrome sample Digital image